stgm/public_html/_posts/2021-01-26-running-check50.md

     else:
         print("Hello, Rodrigo!")

-Note that you may want to write better checks to encourage students to write better code :-) But that's something that can develop over the years!
+So you may want to write better checks to encourage students to write better code :-) But that's something that can develop over the years!

 ## Step 4.
 Creating your own checks repo